Changing Tides in the Restaurant Industry

 The segments in the middle are the ones in trouble.
 Fast casual, in particular, has a tough road ahead.
 It is currently the largest dining segment in the restaurant industry and continues to increase its market share far more than other segments.
 During 2016, fast casual restaurants reported over 8 percent net unit growth.
 With this much growth, consumer spending gets diluted.
 “It’s hard to keep up those comp sales numbers when there are so many options in the marketplace.
 We’re oversaturated and oversupplied,” commented Fernandez.

 Upscale casual, on the other hand, reported slightly negative net unit growth in 2016.
 Fernandez believes this is one of the reasons why they’ve been able to perform better than their peers.

 Restaurants must also adapt to shifting sales in day parts.
-Non-traditional day parts, such as breakfast and mid-afternoon, are beginning to thrive while lunch and dinner are losing sales.
-In fact, breakfast and mid-afternoon were the only day parts to report positive sales growth in the first quarter, while lunch, dinner and late night suffered over -1.0 percent negative growth.
+Non-traditional dayparts, such as breakfast and mid-afternoon, are beginning to thrive while lunch and dinner are losing sales.
+Breakfast and mid-afternoon were the only days parts to report positive sales growth in the first quarter, while lunch, dinner, and late-night suffered over -1.0 percent negative growth.